jaroslav-kubicek/blog/blog/2020-11-07-cypress-route.md

 <a href="/bookings/detail/1234567">1234567</a>
 ```

 As soon as we click on it in a test, we got HTTP code 401 unauthorized.
 That's because our Cypress network stubbing worked well with XHR requests only.
-This is sufficient for single page applications (SPA), but the application in our case consist of _multiple_ SPAs: For example, if you navigate to dashboard, all your interaction there is handled by ajax XHR calls as in a typical SPA.
+This is sufficient for single-page applications (SPA), but the application in our case consists of _multiple_ SPAs: For example, if you navigate to dashboard, all your interaction there is handled by ajax XHR calls as in a typical SPA.
 However, clicking on the link above brings you to another SPA or how we call it, _module_, resulting in a new page load, not XHR call.

-For sure, we could workaround this: select the link element first, retrieve its href attribute and pass it into `cy.visit`, but good news ahead!
+For sure, we could work around this: select the link element first, retrieve its href attribute and pass it into `cy.visit`, but good news ahead!
 Cypress 5.x offers now far better stubbing options.

 ## New cy.route2 on the stage